Skip to contents

 )

-status(job) # "running" or "done"
+status(job) # "running" until the future resolves

-job <- await(job) # blocks until resolution
+job <- await(job) # blocks; idempotent on already-resolved jobs

 job$log

-} # }
+# }